ArduPilot/ardupilot_wiki/rover/source/docs/rover-motor-and-servo-connections.rst

 ------------------------------

 Most RC cars are like full sized cars in that they have separate steering and throttle controls.
-For these rovers, the steering servo (which normally turns the front wheels) should be connected to the flight controller's RC Output 1.
+For these rovers, the steering servo (which normally turns the front wheels) should be connected to the autopilot's RC Output 1.
 The motor's ESC (which normally controls the speed of the back wheels) should be connected to RC Output 3.

 .. image:: ../images/rover-motor-connections.jpg
     :target: ../_images/rover-motor-connections.jpg